zerok/celery-prometheus-exporter/README.md

-**Warning:** This is still experimental!

 celery-prometheus-exporter is a little exporter for Celery related metrics in order to get picked up by Prometheus.
+As with other exporters like mongodb\_exporter or node\_exporter this has been implemented as a standalone-service to make reuse easier across different frameworks.

 So far it provides access to the following metrics: